Employer of Record in El Salvador

 Copied to Clipboard

-FAQs About Hiring In El Salvador
+FAQs About Hiring in El Salvador

-What Is an EOR in El Salvador?
+What is the minimum wage in El Salvador?

-As of January 1, 2024, El Salvador's minimum wage rates are:
+As of June 1, 2025, El Salvador's minimum wage rates are:

 Expand in